MJholland/dog-rescue-pattern-library/patterns/buttons/README.md

 - The em button is to be used when you want the user to notice a certain feature, not to be over used, maybe once or twice on a page, no more.

 They scale in size when hovered so the user knows which is being highlighted.

+- [ ] add easing to animation
+- [ ] apply animation principles to the button